Tracardi/documentation/docs/docs/qa/how_to_enable_system_events_in_helm_chart.md

 helm upgrade --install tracardi ./tracardi -f values.yaml
 ```

-By setting `systemEvents` to `"yes"`, you enable the system events in Tracardi, allowing the platform to generate and
+By setting `systemEvents.enabled` to `"yes"`, you enable the system events in Tracardi, allowing the platform to generate and
 handle internal events that provide insights into various operations and activities within the system.